AgentHub

 ChatGPT vs Claude vs Gemini

-ChatGPT is still the broadest all-around default, Claude is the sharper reasoning specialist, and Gemini remains the strongest Google-native bundle.
+ChatGPT is still the widest all-around default, Claude is the more focused reasoning specialist, and Gemini remains the strongest Google-native bundle.

 3-way